iScottMark/Learn_DeepLearning/README.md

 # Learn_DeepLearning
-This repository included some repetitions of classic DL Algorithms / Paper by PyTorch.
+This repository includes some repetitions of classic DL Algorithms / Paper by PyTorch.